aridjayarecipes/cutesrecipes.web.app/content/post/1897-steps-to-make-favorite-chicken-shawarma.md

 1.

 This chicken version is flavored with a savory yogurt sauce.
 This quick and easy chicken recipe is one the whole family will.
-Chicken Shawarma is bursting with a delicious blend of spices, and it's golden Chicken Shawarma is all of my dinner dreams come true!
+Chicken Shawarma is bursting with a delicious blend of spices, and it&#39;s golden Chicken Shawarma is all of my dinner dreams come true!
 This Middle Eastern-inspired chicken is bursting with a delicious.
 You might know shawarma by one of its other names—maybe doner kebab, or gyro?

 So that's going to wrap it up with this special food chicken shawarma recipe.
 Thanks so much for your time.
 I am sure you will make this at home.
 There is gonna be interesting food at home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your loved ones, friends and colleague.
 Thanks again for reading.
 Go on get cooking!